-This easy traditional Greek Salad recipe (Horiatiki) has classic ingredients like real feta cheese and kalamata olives for the best Mediterranean flavor!
+This easy traditional Greek salad without lettuce has classic ingredients like real feta cheese and kalamata olives for the best Mediterranean flavor!
+It's cool and crisp, and you can make it in 10 minutes!

 When I was traveling in Greece, the first time they sat a Greek salad down in front of me, this American girl was a bit surprised.
 Then I realized I was staring at a big block of feta cheese swimming in luscious olive oil and determined that I was actually in heaven.

-In most cases, there is no lettuce in a traditional Greek salad, just big chunks of vegetables and cheese.
+Just like a garbanzo bean salad or a panzanella salad, a traditional Greek salad is made without lettuce, it's simply big chunks of vegetables and cheese.
 Eating one is a sensory experience, cutting and chopping and pairing the ingredients in different combinations on your fork.
-Let's make one!

 Jump to: